 4.3 Selecting the Disk for the root Partition

 The next step in installing the software is specifying your system disk.
-The system disk, also referred to as the a or root partition, will contain the root file system and the swap1 space.
+The system disk, also referred to as the a or root partition, will contain the root file system.

 The procedure displays a table listing the following information: